June 1, 2013 § 5 Comments

 Then suddenly a hush swept over me, and I heard His whisper.

-“I am good,” He said.
+“I am good,” I sensed God say.
 “This circumstance doesn’t change my character.
 It doesn’t change who I am.
 I am good.”

 Good?!
 Could this be true?
 What if—what if the worst of things happens?